jkeneda/jupyter-math-book/_sources/docs/algebra-review/1-factoring.md

-# Factoring Polynomials
+# Factoring Tricks

-At the bottom of each tab is an exercise generator.
-Practice with each type of problem until you're comfortable with the relevant tricks.
+This page is designed to walk you through all of the factoring tricks we'll need.
+Each tab discusses a new factoring trick, and you can find an exercise generator at the bottom of each tab.
+Practice with each type of problem until you're comfortable with the relevant trick, and then move on to the next tab!

 ::::{tab-set}